silent-code/FollowMe-Project/writeup/writeup.md

 Hyperparameters must be specified such that trainable parameters are found for the network that allow for a weighted intersection over union performance score greater than 0.40 is achieved.
 The next table shows the hyperparameters I used to achieve a final score of 0.42.

+![alt text][image1]
 ![alt text][image5]

-The next image shows the 100-epoch training and validation loss curves.
+The next images show the the calcuated final score and the 100-epoch training and validation loss curves performance, respectively.

 ![alt text][image3]